JoseGaDel/bard/examples/README.md

 | user_id | User ID or username of correspondent to filter by | query | string |
 | threads | Groups results by `thread_id`, only shows the latest message per thread, and includes a `thread_messages_count` attribute showing the total number of messages in that thread.
 Note that this will not work with the `q` param, and it probably should only be used with `box=any` because the `thread_messages_count` will be inaccurate when you restrict it to `inbox` or `sent`. | query | boolean |

-This way, we have can consult the API documentation from the program, without the need to access the API documentation.
+This way, can consult the API documentation from inside the program, without the need to access the API documentation.
 If, however, we do want to access the API documentation, we can do so with the `open_api_docs` method.
 This method will open the API documentation in the browser, and will try to find the exact call we are looking for.
 We can use the method with the exact name of the call, or with a more natural language, and the program will try to resolve it.
 For example:

 ```python
 api_parser.open_api_docs()